Groups A and B Streptococcus Bacteria: Facts and Effects

 Modern prevention and treatment programs have greatly reduced the problem of a GBS infection in newborns.
 Woman are often tested for the presence of a group B streptococcus before their baby is born.
 If the bacteria are present, intravenous antibiotics may be given during labour.
 Doctors generally don't give the mother antibiotics any earlier since the bacteria may regrow before the baby is born.
 The baby is tested for the presence of the bacteria after birth and treated if necessary.

 A GBS infection transmitted to a baby during birth and producing symptoms during the first week of its life is known as early-onset group B strep disease.
 Some babies develop an infection between one week and three months after birth, however.
 This infection is known as late-onset disease and is not well understood.
 Unfortunately, it can't yet be prevented, but it can be treated.

 Streptococci are interesting but sometimes troublesome bacteria that may have major effects on our lives.
 Although the ability of Streptococcus to cause multiple health problems is fascinating biologically, the problems can sometimes be serious or even life threatening.
-I hope we soon find more effective ways to prevent and treat streptococcus infections.
+Hopefully, we will soon find more effective ways to prevent and treat streptococcus infections of all types.

 © 2011 Linda Crampton